yamachu/edge/README.md

 ### What you need

-Edge.js runs on Windows, Linux, and OSX and requires Node.js 7.x, 6.x, 5.x, 4.x, as well as .NET Framework 4.5 (Windows), Mono 4.2.4 (OSX, Linux), or .NET Core 1.0.0 Preview 2 (Windows, OSX, Linux).
+Edge.js runs on Windows, Linux, and OSX and requires Node.js 7.x, 6.x, 5.x, 4.x, as well as .NET Framework 4.5 (Windows), Mono 4.2.4 (OSX, Linux), or .NET Core 1.0.4 (Windows, OSX, Linux).

 **NOTE** there is a known issue with Mono after 4.2.4 that will be addressed in Mono 4.6.